-Radio Skid Row is an activist, grassroots community radio station that began broadcasting in Warang/Sydney in 1981.
-We have over 40 programs broadcasting in 16 languages speaking about everything from disability justice to workers rights, playing reggae, hiphop and music from around the world as well as from our community.
+Radio Skid Row is an activist, grassroots community radio station that has been broadcasting for 40 years in Warang/Sydney.
+We have over 40 programs broadcasting in 17 languages speaking about everything from disability justice to workers rights, playing reggae, hip-hop and music from around the world as well as from our community.

 The board works in sub-committees to support key projects and the strategic operations of Skid Row.
 These voluntary board members are made up of community members and broadcasters.